xavier2910/ksp-MusicSwitcher/README.md

 ## Configuring

 MusicSwitcher is meant to be configurable for a variety of dynamic styles and/or planet packs.
-See the [Configuring document](CONFIGURING.md) for more details on configuration.
+See the [configuring document](CONFIGURING.md) for more details on configuration.
 Right now there are not tons of options, but more are on the way.

 <!-- ## Dependencies -->